Skip to main content

 Before running the pipeline, make sure the Xserver and Ubuntu have been started (1.2 and 2.3 above).
 If the installation was done following the instructions above, then the executable for EsoReflex will be in ~/eso_pipelines/install/bin/esoreflex.

-To find out what pipelines have been installed, type into the Ubuntu window:
+To find out what workflows have been installed, type into the Ubuntu window:

 ~/eso_pipelines/install/bin/esoreflex -l